nick-kanakis/NewsAPI/README.md

 ### Repository

-A nosql (mongodb) repository was selected for this use cases, the reasons behind it was that an article is not a strictly structured data and using a sql scheme would result in multiple probably expensive joins.
+A nosql (mongodb) repository was selected for this use cases, the reasons behind it was that an article is not a strictly structured entity and using a sql scheme would result in multiple probably expensive joins.

 For more information please see the provided javadocs.
 Also for specific implementation decisions please see the corresponding ```@ImplNote``` annotation